szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 1202:** Make Warblade +4 slightly more unique, and more potent when wielded by barbarians

-Since this was blessed by northern barbarian gods, the sword now causes 1d4 cold damage on contact.
-Additionally, barbarians wielding this sword will receive a 5% physical resistance and the sword's bonus damage is increased by 1 (1d12+5).
+Since this was blessed by northern barbarian gods, the sword now causes 1d4 cold damage on contact, but makes the sword damage actually 1d12+2 (keep reading, don't worry).
+Additionally, barbarians wielding this sword will receive a 5% physical resistance and the sword's bonus damage is increased by 3 (1d12+5).
 Lastly, it will be renamed to "Barbarian Warblade +4", just because.

 **Component 1280:** Make Carsomyr affect any kind of evil and not just Chaotic Evil